 Hacking on the Fly allows the attacker to make a roll every combat round, instead of every 10 minutes.
 This is useful in tense situations like combat, but carries a hefty penalty.

 Sometimes you might jack into a system, only to find that you’re not the only one here.
 Multiple netrunners can attack the same system; if they’re on the same side, just treat it as a Support action.
-If they’re not, the defender gets a separate stack of tokens for each attack - but the alert level is universal.
+If they’re not, each netrun operates independently - but the alert level is universal.
 A bunch of netrunners independently blundering around in a system are much more likely to trip the alarms.

 Most of the time, a system’s ICE is just focused on getting rid of an attacker.
 It consumes resources, causes system instability, and locks down access to prevent an intrusion and kick the hacker off their system.
 However, some systems and devices employ “Black ICE”, which takes it a step further.
 Black ICE is designed to overload circuits and bypass safety mechanisms, causing permanent damage to a device.
 It’s expensive, and tends to be illegal without special clearance.